aesthetic-AI-wizard/aesthetic-AI-wizard/README.md

 <br>
 2: Plans<br>
 <br>
-I'm not a good perosn.
+I'm not a good person.
 My entire life is mostly things I regret.
 I'm very lazy, inconsiderate, stupid, weak.
 A combination of day-dreaming narcissism and self hating inferiority complex.  <br>
 <br>
 But I have a value system and a view of the world and I want to act on it right?
 Long term thinking is hubris and I want to be careful.
 I'm mostly just an ineffective autist trying to follow some of the e/a values.<br>
 <br>